 Although Africa's Great Lakes and East regions comprise several independent states, Church leaders have emphasized the importance of working with a regional focus for the sake of effective peacebuilding.
 As a result, while CPN engages with persons and organizations in individual nations, like Burundi, Uganda, the Democratic Republic of Congo, Rwanda, and South Sudan, it also helps facilitate this regional cooperation.

 A major initiative for this regional cooperation was in 2010, when, after three years of preparatory work with accompaniment from CPN, 125 Church leaders from six national and two regional episcopal conferences met in Burundi to approve a plan for regional peacebuilding (2010 Final Declaration In English; 2010 Final Declaration In French).
 And in 2012, CPN affiliated faculty conducted a two-day program on peace studies and Catholic Social Teaching for the Association of Catholic Universities/Institutes of Africa and Madagascar (ACUIAM).
 As a follow up, ACUIAM approved a major proposal, submitted by an association committee with support from Catholic Relief Services (CRS) and CPN, on strengthening and establishing peace studies programs at African universities.
 CPN co-sponsored an institute on peace studies and Catholic Social Teaching for faculty and university leaders from African universities as a follow up to the ACUIAM proposal.
-This institute will take place from November 7-9, 2017 at Hekima College in Nairobi, Kenya.
+This institute took place from November 7-9, 2017 at Hekima College in Nairobi, Kenya.
 CPN will continue to support this initiative by sponsoring the Africa Peace Studies Working Group, a cross-regional steering committee of peace studies faculty that will meet regularly to plan networking and cooperation between universities.

 Other CPN accompaniment and partnership in the region has included: